Power-Lab/power-transformation-lab-site/README.md

 ```
 would have `Update: My Post Title` displayed in `lab_updates`, but would still
 just have `My Post Title` on top of the page if you clicked on it.

+### Publications page categories

+Any post with the tag `papers` will show up on the publications page, which has
+three buttons to sort the papers into the categories of "Renewable energy
+planning", "Power markets", and "Political economy".

+This sorting is accmoplished by adding one of the tags
+`renewable_energy_planning`, `power_markets`, or `political_economy` to the
+post.
+For example, the post
+`_posts/2022-06-03-low-carbon-transition-china-soe-china-energy.md` has tags
+`[papers, renewable_energy_planning]` so it will show up under the "Renewable
+energy planning" category.

+Currently, multiple categories is not supported.

 ## Adding team members
 To add a team member, add a new markdown file to the `_team` directory.
 They are